max1220/lua-getch/README.md

 Provides a getch function for Lua that allows getting Keyboard codes unbuffered, optionally non-blocking.
 This allows, for example, the creation of Terminal GUI's.

+Has built in support for determining whether a key press was the Escape key, or an escape code such as an arrows key.
+This approximates ncurses' `keypad(win, TRUE)` mode but without requiring a dependency on ncurses.
+This functionality is only available in the `blocking` call.

 Dependencies
 ------------